diegopm2000/Java_lab/05-SpringBoot/SpringBoot-17-SpringBoot3-CRUD-HexagonalDDD/README.md

-# Spring Boot 3 API REST CRUD with Service And Repository using JPA
+# Spring Boot 3 API REST CRUD using Hexagonal & DDD approach

-A spring boot 3 API REST CRUD implemented (business logic implemented in service, database in memory using a Repository with JPA))
+A spring boot 3 API REST CRUD implemented using Hexagonal Architecture & Domain Driven Design Approach.

+We have also used Apache Lomboz to avoid having to program the getters, setters and the parameterized constructor

 ## 1. Go to H2 console